 The Port Gamble S’Klallam Tribe (PGST)’s Natural Resources Department is committed to sustainably manage, protect, enhance, conserve, and restore culturally relevant species, landscapes and seascapes integral to the unique identity of the S’Klallam People.
 The mission of the PGST is to exercise sovereignty and ensure self-determination and self-sufficiency through visionary leadership.
 We will ensure the health, welfare and economic success of a vibrant community through education, economic development, preservation and protection of the rich culture, traditions, language, homelands and natural resources that our Tribe depends on.

-PGST’s Reservation is located on Port Gamble Bay, the ancestral homeland of the Tribe.
+PGST’s Reservation is located on Port Gamble Bay, ancestral homeland of the Tribe.
 Port Gamble S'Klallam oral history indicates a deep historic connection to Port Gamble Bay.
-The S'Klallam name for Port Gamble Bay is nexʷq'i'yt meaning "Noon Place" relating to the quality of light on Port Gamble Bay.
+The S'Klallam name for Port Gamble Bay is nexʷq'iyt nəxʷq̕íyt meaning "place of the noon day sun" relating to the quality of light on Port Gamble Bay.
 Port Gamble S'Klallam people use Port Gamble Bay today much in the same way their ancestors did in the past.
-Port Gamble S'Klallam people harvest a range of resources from the marine waters of the Bay.
-As in the past, these resources support economic life as well as rich cultural traditions.
+Tribal members harvest a range of resources from the marine waters of the bay.
+As in the past, these resources support subsistence, economic life, as well as rich cultural traditions.

-Christine Racza, PGST Environmental Scientist, Stormy Purser, a graduate of Northwest Indian College-S’Klallam campus samples for SoundToxins at the Port Gamble site.
-The goal of the sampling is to find out more information about phytoplankton blooms and how this could potentially impact tribal members’ ability to practice their treaty right of harvesting shellfish.
+Chris Jones a PGST tribal member, and Heather Gordon currently do the sampling for SoundToxins in Port Gamble Bay.
+The goal of the sampling is to find out more information about phytoplankton blooms and how this could potentially impact tribal members’ ability to practice their treaty right of harvesting shellfish in the bay.